 He graduated with a B.A.
 LL.B.
 (Hons) from the NALSAR University in 2008 and obtained the BCL from the University of Oxford in 2009.
 He writes a monthly column for the Economic and Political Weekly and has published in the Indian Journal of Constitutional Law and National Law School of India Review apart from media outlets such as The Hindu, Indian Express, Scroll, Quint and Caravan.
 He has practiced in the Supreme Court and Delhi High Court from the chambers of Mr Mohan Parasaran, and currently also co-hosts the Ganatantra podcast on IVM Podcasts.

-Deepika Kinhal is a Senior Resident Fellow at Vidhi Karnataka.
+Deepika Kinhal is a Senior Resident Fellow at Vidhi Karnataka and leading JALDI.
 Her areas of interest are judicial reforms, legal-technology and women and child rights.
 At Vidhi, she has undertaken multiple projects studying court management systems across different levels of judicial hierarchy.
 She considers tackling government litigation as one of the key ways of addressing judicial overload and is working with the Government of Karnataka in this regard.

 She graduated from NLSIU, Bangalore, in 2012, and subsequently she has worked at CAM (real estate and capital markets) and Dua Associates (litigation team).
 She is a co-founder of an online dispute resolution platform and takes keen interest in legal-technology solutions.
 She regularly writes in leading newspapers on judiciary and collaborates with other CSOs to increase legal awareness.
 She is a trained Carnatic singer with a brief stint at All India Radio and in kannada movies.